 Don't be afraid to trash anything that doesn't speak to your audience's core interests.
 Make an effort to refresh anything that's out of date, thin, or lacking, and recycle any content that's proven to be effective in the past.
 The goal is to end up with a body of content that will resonate with your potential buyers.

 Data is key when it comes to creating new content.
-It tells you what to create, how to create it, where to publish it, and so much more.
+Just take a look at a data-driven piece like this from ABODO; they used rental data to tell a story for their audience.
+Your data tells you what to create, how to create it, where to publish it, and so much more.
 Your data can also help you uncover gaps in your content library, new content opportunities, and ways to generate more leads.

 Keep reading, we talk about this more in the example below.